Builderb0y/BigGlobe/README.md

-Current status: Released on Modrinth, but still in alpha.
+Current status: Released on [Modrinth](https://modrinth.com/mod/big-globe), but still in alpha.
 Only the overworld and nether have custom generation right now.
-The end has not been started yet.
+The end is still a work in progress.